harness/developer-hub/docs/platform/7_Connectors/Cloud-providers/add-a-spot-connector.md

 You can connect Harness to a Spot Elastigroup cloud provider by adding a Spot connector.

-To connect to a Spot Elastigroup cloud provider using API, go to [Spot API authentication](https://docs.spot.io/api/#section/Authentication).
+To connect to a Spot Elastigroup cloud provider using Spot's API, go to [Spot API authentication](https://docs.spot.io/api/#section/Authentication).

 Perform the following steps to add a Spot connector.